underhilllabs/mu-blog/_posts/2018-08-29-root-first-session-report.md

 The Vagabond built up an amazing arsenal exploring ruins, with 2 swords and 2 crossbows, but got a teapot a bit late.
 So until the 5th round, was only refreshing 3 items each birdsong.

-My intention was to wait to revolt until I had 2 matching clearings, so I would maximize warriors on the base, but this kept me at 1 draw and finally led to a brutal round where the Birds entered a clearing with my sympathy (4th supporter) destroyed the token (5th supporter).
-When the Marquise saw I had 5 supporters she attacked and destroyed 2 of my sympathy tokens (both supporters discarded.)
+My intention was to wait to revolt until I had 2 matching clearings, so I would maximize warriors on the base, but this kept me at 1 draw and finally led to a brutal round where the Birds entered a clearing with my sympathy (giving me my 4th supporter) destroyed the token (my 5th supporter).
+When the Marquise saw I had 5 supporters she attacked and destroyed 2 of my sympathy tokens (both outraged supporters gained had to be discarded.)
 I revolted the following round in a central fox clearing, but I felt my momentum was lost, as I was low on cards and this was the first time I was able to finally draw 2 cards.
 <a href="https://birdhouse.nyc3.digitaloceanspaces.com/img/who_us.jpg"><img width="800px" src="https://birdhouse.nyc3.digitaloceanspaces.com/img/who_us.jpg"></a>

 Next round: the birds attacked my base, but I was able to easily hold on to it.
 Unfortunately my 3 supporters were fox, rabbit, mouse so I was not able to revolt.